CyVerse-learning-materials/genome_annotation_quality/step2.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

-Using GenomeQC App as a downstream analysis tool for WQ-MAKER in JetStream
+GenomeQC as a downstream analysis tool for WQ-MAKER in JetStream
 ---------------------------------------------------------------------------